verifyica-team/verifyica/README.md

 ### Maven

-When using Maven, the Verifyica Maven plugin is required.
+When using Maven, the Verifyica Maven Plugin is required.

 #### Plugin XML